 However, the Jemez Nation remained under clergy and military rule.
 At that time, the people were forced to move to the Village of Walatowa.
-This time, however, the Spanish did not persecute their culture and traditions to the extent that they had previously, which enabled them to preserve many parts of their way of life.
-It would eventually lead to many significant ancestral sites located outside the Pueblo, which are now on federal lands and are no longer controlled by the Jemez.
-These sites now constitute some of the largest archaeological ruins in the United States.
+This time, however, the Spanish did not persecute their culture and traditions to the extent they had previously, which enabled them to preserve many parts of their way of life.
+It would eventually lead to many significant ancestral sites outside the Pueblo, which are now on federal lands and no longer controlled by the Jemez.
+These sites now constitute some of the most significant archaeological ruins in the United States.

 By 1706, construction of the church at Walatowa had resumed.
 Now dedicated to San Diego, Apache raiders destroyed the church in 1709.
 However, it was subsequently rebuilt and was a fully functioning mission by 1744.